ianring/Chloroform/README.md

-All rules accept <i>element</i> as their first argument.
+All rules accept <i>element</i> as their first argument, and <i>not</i> as their second.
 Some accept more additional arguments.
 The return value of a rule function is strict, as will be explained below.

 #### element.data('arguments')